invertedv/testGo/docs/examples.md

        where1: mon.zb IN ('03', '09')
        where2:  fcstMonth=0

 The data will consist of loans when they default.
-It short circuits the as-of date/target date paradigm.
+It short-circuits the as-of date/target date paradigm.

 ### Out-of-Time Period Analyses
 {: .fw-700 }